 Image: The public_html directory, containing a WordPress install.

 In the horizontal menu bar, just below the navigation bar, are three options that are enabled: you can create a new file, a new folder or upload a file.
-When you select a file other options become available: you will be able to copy, move, download, rename, view, edit or delete the selected file.
+When you select a file other options become available: you can copy, move, download, rename, view, edit or delete selected files.
 You get the same options when you right-click on a file.

 Image: A right-click (“contextual”) menu.

 In general, these options are useful if you want to quickly perform an action on an individual file.
-For instance, if you want to make a quick edit to the wp-config.php file then you can copy the file (so that you got a backup in case your edit breaks things) and then edit it.
-If you want to perform an action on lots of files then there are better tools.
-We will next look at using FTP and the the Backup tool.
+For instance, if you want to make a quick edit to the wp-config.php file then you can copy the file before you edit it (so that you got a backup in case your edit breaks things).

 Note: When you select a file or directory you can also change its permissions.
 As a rule of thumb, you rarely need to increase file permissions.
 If, say, you are working on a PHP script and it is not working correctly, increasing the permissions is unlikely to solve the issue – and if it does there is probably another issue.